sderosiaux/every-single-day-i-tldr/README.md

 - https://medium.com/swlh/how-our-app-went-from-20-000-day-to-2-day-in-revenue-d6892a2801bf I don't care at all about emojis keyboard FFS.
 Dumb crap.
 The best keyboard is Switfkey because it's really useful as virtual keyboard.
 That's it.
 - https://medium.com/node-js-javascript/a-new-kind-of-open-source-2378d70cdb9d Using WebRTC to organize conf call very easily through any browser.
 Just using a simple HTML page. (well, there is a central server too behind the scene)
 - https://medium.com/airbnb-engineering/unlocking-horizontal-scalability-in-our-web-serving-tier-d907449cdbcf AirBNB adding database proxies with connection pooling in front of their MySQL.
 - https://github.com/airbnb/synapse Service Discovery by airbnb.
-Ruby :-(
+Installed on every single machine, adn acts as a proxy to other services (the app on the server basically points to localhost:xxx instead of server:xxx).
+Combined to a local HAProxy.

 # 14-10-2016